Before the meeting

 Please arrive in your scheduled meeting room 15 minutes before your presentation.
 Introduce yourself to the session moderator.
 Familiarize yourself with the room set-up, audiovisual equipment, location of lights, and speaker area.
 This will allow you adequate time to work with the audiovisual and computer technicians to set up equipment.

-- Panel discussions are 90 minutes long, with 60 minutes for presentation and 30 minutes for questions and discussions.
-The session moderator will monitor the time and questions.
+- Panel sessions are 90 minutes long, usually with 60 minutes for presentation and 30 minutes for questions and discussions.
+The panel moderator will monitor the time and questions.

-Review the Program and Program Addendum for changes and updates in titles, authors, rooms, and times.
+Review the Program in the mobile even app for changes and updates in titles, authors, rooms, and times.
 Before your session, read the papers to be presented.
 Prepare questions for the authors.
 Prepare a very brief introduction of the author who will be presenting the paper or participating in a panel.

 All CME and continuing education activities require disclosure of the existence of any financial interest and/or other relationship(s) (e.g., employee, consultant, grant recipient/research support) a faculty member has with a) the manufacturer(s) of any commercial product(s) to be discussed during his/her presentation and/or b) the commercial contributors(s) of the activity.